zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 #### Min and Max Range

 An auction lets users define the `Min` and `Max` of the underlying token pair of the auction, where `Min` is inclusive and `Max` is exclusive.
-Orders within this range will be routed to the auction by the wallet or swapper.
+Orders following this range will be routed to the auction by the wallet or swapper.

-#### Genesis Epoch Bidding Period
+#### Genesis Epoch Duration

-The `Genesis Epoch Bidding Period` can be set in hours or days and marks the end of the Bidding period of the first epoch, also known as the Genesis Epoch.
-Auctions are structured to run sequentially so note the end of this period also marks the beginning of the second epoch.
+The `Genesis Epoch Duration` can be set in hours or days and marks the end of the Bid + Reveal period of the first epoch, also known as the Genesis Epoch (or Epoch 0).
+Auctions are structured to run sequentially so note the end of this period also marks the beginning of the second epoch, or Epoch 1.

 #### Genesis Epoch Delivery Period

-Wallets are allowed to set a `Genesis Epoch Delivery Period` which starts immediately after the `Genesis Epoch Bidding Period` and marks the end of the Delivery period for the first epoch.
+Wallets are allowed to set a `Genesis Epoch Delivery Period` which starts immediately after the `Genesis Epoch Duration` and marks the end of the Delivery period for the first epoch.
 Sources of order flow must deliver the set `Notional` amount by the end of this period.

 #### Generic Delivery Period